SmartTokenLabs/TokenScript/doc/design_paper.md

 A user who is purchasing a 1% property token from Peter's Pride Property recommendation website can be supplied with a rendering and transaction package, signed by the same group of people who created the holding contract of such tokens.
 Therefore the user can purchase assets from any website with a similar level of trust, or purchase it from a WeChat or Facebook private message and know it is the real token being rendered and transacted.

-## payment side example: DAI token
+## Payment side example: DAI token

 DAI is a token designed for payment - purchasing security token, purchasing goods and services and so like.
 It's intended to match USD in value.
 Not fixing the supply cap, it is not itself an investiment candidate.